sydasif/my-pandoc-book/chapters/02-python-intro.md

-# Computer Programming - Introduction
+# Computer Programming - An Introduction

 Inside every computer, there’s a special set of instructions that makes a computer to work, is called a computer program.
 It’s the essential life force that transforms computer hardware into a functional device.
 To help you understand this concept, think of a computer as a piano, an instrument that remains silent without a skilled musician.